Do Something

 Then, eight years ago, “a lot of life happened at once,” he says.
 His wife got sick; he sold his wine and cheese bar and got sober.
 He tried different gigs, including construction management, but the beverage industry was where he wanted to be.
 He loved making drinks for people.
 About five years ago, he saw more and more non-alcoholic spirit options entering the market, so he decided to try his hand at mixing cocktails.

-Rothbart’s establishment is part of a growing, nationwide trend, where people, especially Millennials and Gen Zers, are drinking less or foregoing alcohol entirely.
-A Gallup report from last year found that drinking amongst adults under 35 fell 10 percentage points, from 72 percent to 62 percent.
+Rothbart’s establishment is part of a growing nationwide trend, where people, especially Millennials and Gen Zers, are drinking less or foregoing alcohol entirely.
+A 2024 Gallup report found drinking amongst adults under 35 fell 10 percentage points, from 72 percent to 62 percent.
 Now, only about four in 10 U.S. adults would describe themselves as regular drinkers, per that same report.
-Social media has helped fuel this shift, with many young adults participating in months-long no-drinking challenges, like sober October or Dry January.
+Social media has helped fuel this shift, with many young adults participating in months-long no-drinking challenges, like Sober October and Dry January.

 “People are changing their lifestyles.
-Alcohol is objectively bad for you,” says Nikki Graziano, owner of Bar Palmina, a Fishtown-based zero proof cocktail bar that opened in August.
-Graziano started experimenting with N/A cocktails after receiving a life-saving liver transplant and becoming sober in 2022.
+Alcohol is objectively bad for you,” says Nikki Graziano, owner of Bar Palmina, a Fishtown-based zero proof cocktail bar that opened in August 2024.
+Graziano started experimenting with N/A (nonalcoholic) cocktails after receiving a life-saving liver transplant and becoming sober in 2022.
 Her bar is named for her grandmother who taught her how to cook.

 “It’s societally easier to not drink now.
 I think something happened to our collective societal psyche with Covid, where it’s like we have to be health conscious now,” she continues.

-Whether you’re sober yourself, participating in a challenge like Dry January, or just want to take a night off from drinking, Philly has a number of different options for you.
-Here’s a look at the best zero-proof bars, mocktails and other ways to have fun and drink less in our city.
+Whether you’re sober yourself, participating in a challenge like Dry January or Sober October, or just want to take a night off from drinking, Philly has a number of different options for you.
+Here’s a look at zero-proof bars, mocktails and other ways to have fun and drink less in our city.

 Zero-proof bars